landrzejewski/training-scripts/src/RUST-EMBEDDED.md

 Key Features of Rust:

-1. Memory Safety
-   Rust's unique ownership system ensures memory safety without relying on a garbage collector.
+- Memory Safety - Rust's unique ownership system ensures memory safety without relying on a garbage collector.
 This system prevents common issues like null pointer dereferences, buffer overflows, and data races by enforcing strict rules on memory access and sharing.
-2. Fearless Concurrency
-   Rust facilitates safe and efficient concurrent programming through its ownership and borrowing mechanisms.
+- Fearless Concurrency - Rust facilitates safe and efficient concurrent programming through its ownership and borrowing mechanisms.
 The compiler enforces rules that allow multiple threads to access data concurrently while minimizing the risk of data races.
-3. Zero-Cost Abstractions
-   Rust offers high-level abstractions that do not incur runtime overhead.
+- Zero-Cost Abstractions - Rust offers high-level abstractions that do not incur runtime overhead.
 These abstractions are largely eliminated during compilation, resulting in performance that rivals low-level languages like C and C++.
-4. Static Typing
-   Being statically typed, Rust ensures that variable types are known at compile time.
+- Static Typing - being statically typed, Rust ensures that variable types are known at compile time.
 This feature helps catch many errors early in the development process, leading to more robust and reliable software.
-5. Pattern Matching
-   Rust includes powerful pattern-matching capabilities that allow developers to express complex conditional logic in a concise and readable manner, enhancing code clarity and maintainability.
+- Pattern Matching - Rust includes powerful pattern-matching capabilities that allow developers to express complex conditional logic in a concise and readable manner, enhancing code clarity and maintainability.
-6. Cross-Platform Support
-   Rust is designed for portability across various platforms, enabling developers to write code that can run on different operating systems and hardware architectures with minimal modifications.
+- Cross-Platform Support - Rust is designed for portability across various platforms, enabling developers to write code that can run on different operating systems and hardware architectures with minimal modifications.
-7. Community and Ecosystem
-   Rust boasts a vibrant and growing community, supported by its package manager, Cargo.
+- Community and Ecosystem - Rust boasts a vibrant and growing community, supported by its package manager, Cargo.
 Cargo simplifies dependency management and project setup, while the Rust ecosystem offers a wide range of libraries and frameworks tailored for different purposes.
-8. Integration with Other Languages
-   Rust is engineered to interoperate seamlessly with other languages, particularly C. This interoperability allows Rust code to integrate with existing projects and leverage libraries written in other languages, facilitating gradual adoption and enhancing flexibility.
+- Integration with Other Languages - Rust is engineered to interoperate seamlessly with other languages, particularly C. This interoperability allows Rust code to integrate with existing projects and leverage libraries written in other languages, facilitating gradual adoption and enhancing flexibility.
   Rust stands out as a robust, secure, and efficient programming language well-suited for the demands of embedded systems.
 Its combination of memory safety, concurrency support, performance, and ease of integration positions Rust as a transformative tool in the embedded development landscape.
 As more companies and developers adopt Rust, its ecosystem and community continue to grow, further solidifying its role in advancing embedded technology.

 ## Bare-metal programming vs. RTOS